 Most days now I feel fantastic, at least 90% better than I did during the worst of my illness.
-I doubt I’ll ever see 100% again for several reasons, not the least of which is that I’m just older and we all lose a bit as we get older.
+I doubt I’ll ever see 100% again for several reasons, not the least of which is that I’m just older and our abilities diminish as we age, while aches and pains tend to increase (even without a chronic illness as an issue).

-2006 – I had my tonsils removed after having strep throat every 2 weeks for a period of 6 months.
-During that time I also tested positive for Epstein Barre.
-I had a rough recovery from that surgery, but I was finally doing better, and felt pretty good throughout 2007 and into 2008.
+In 2006, I went through a period of about six months when I had strep throat every two weeks.
+During that time I also tested positive for Epstein Barre again.
+Eventually I had my tonsils removed at the age of 30.
+I had a rough recovery from that surgery, but I was finally doing better, and felt pretty good for a while.
+I finally made it more than a year without getting strep throat!

-2008 – In June of 2008 I began the process to have orthodontic braces.
+In June of 2008 I began the process to get orthodontic braces.
 I’d had multiple orthodontists and dentists tell me that my teeth were over-crowded.
 Earlier in the year, I’d had gum grafting surgery, and I was told that without braces I’d have to go through that again.
 From the first step of having the spacers installed in my back teeth, I had massive headaches.
-At first I went with the orthodontist’s answer that it was normal.
+I tried to accept what the orthodontist told me – that the pain was normal.
 “You’ll have pain because your teeth are moving”.

 The Beginning of fibromyalgia

-I’d finally recovered enough from all of that to feel like I could try to do something again, so I went back to school.
+I’d finally recovered enough from all of that to feel like I could try to live normally again, so I went back to school.
 I made it through a semester and a half.
 Then in the spring of 2010 I got sick.
 It wasn’t much and I didn’t miss any classes.
 I just didn’t feel good.
-It felt like a mild flu, and I’d had it for a week before I realized I was actually running a fever with it.
-Once I finally recovered from that I never totally recovered.
-I realized I couldn’t keep up with the three classes I was taking, so I dropped the hard one.
+It felt like a mild flu, and I’d had it for a week before I even realized I’d been running a fever the whole time.
+Although the fever and general sickness went away, I never fully recovered.
+I couldn’t keep up with the three classes I was taking, so I dropped the hardest one.

 Then, one morning, I woke up with both of my hands asleep (pins and needles).
 I commented about this to a friend and she begged me to get it checked out (it’s an early sign of MS and she has a family history of it).

-Then around the same time the sharp stabbing eye pain and vision loss started.
+Around the same time, I began having a sharp stabbing eye pain and vision loss.
 Just all the sudden my vision went wonky.
 I was getting halos on the streetlights and I couldn’t read the street signs from the same distance I had in the past.
 The eye pain felt like someone was stabbing me with an ice pick.
 I went to the Neurologist and he ran every test in the book and came back with nothing.
-I have a friend that runs the local Fibromyalgia support group and in talking to her I came to the conclusion that I may be dealing with Fibromyalgia.
+I have a friend that ran a local Fibromyalgia support group and in talking to her I came to the conclusion that I may be dealing with Fibromyalgia.

 I asked my GP about it and she admitted that I may be onto something.
 I also mentioned it to my Neuro and asked for a referral to a Rheumatologist.
-He gave it to me, and after I described what I’d been dealing with to the Rheumy he felt fairly sure that I was correct.
-My Neuro had already done every test that the Rheumy would have done, so he just tried the pressure points and then referred me to his Nurse Practitioner (who handles all the Fibro patients for the entire practice).
-Dr Tim (as I refer to the NP) knows more about Fibro than most Drs out there, so this is one case where I don’t have an issue seeing the NP.
+He gave it to me, and after I described what I’d been dealing with to the Rheumatologist he felt fairly sure that I was correct.
+My Neuro had already done every test that the Rheumatologist would have ran, so he just tried the pressure points and then referred me to his Nurse Practitioner (who handles all the Fibro patients for the entire practice).
+While I usually prefer to see a doctor, This NP knows more about Fibro than most doctors out there, so I was thankful for him.

 The changes that lead to my recovery from fibromyalgia

-After my week of just juice, I started eating fruits and veggies, then added meat the next week and then the fourth week I went to stay with a friend whose family is gluten-free.
+After a week of just juice, I started eating fruits and veggies, then added meat the next week and then the fourth week I went to stay with a friend whose family is gluten-free.
 Throughout it all, I kept juicing every day.
-We were seeing a difference in the first week; my energy was up and I was feeling better.
+I saw a difference in the first week; my energy was up and I was feeling better.